 Tuesday 1 February 2011, 19:00-20:30

 Lawrence Abu Hamdan is a London-based artist and writer.
 He will present a live listening session, part of his ongoing and growing audio archive, in which the audience takes part in a listening experience that aims to unpack “the politics of sound and the conditions of voice”.

 Surface Noise: Hauntology and the Metaphysics of Crackle

-Mark Fisher, famous blogger (k-punk), writer and theorist, took the audience through this notion of hauntology in contemporary music and film.
+Mark Fisher, famous blogger (k-punk), writer and theorist, will take us through this notion of hauntology in contemporary music and film.